 The only chore you need to really worry about when caring for Boston Ivy in the winter is pruning.
 It is best to prune in late winter once the leaves have fallen off and the plant has gone dormant.
 Prune off any vines heading into trouble or rambling close to where they shouldn’t, careful not to remove more than a third of the plant at a time.

-The vines will grow aggressively if given the right soil, water, and sun conditions.
+The vines grow vigorously when given the right soil, water, and sun conditions.
 Sometimes it is necessary to trim these plants back to a more desirable size, especially around doors and windows.
 The best time to prune Boston Ivy is in the winter.
-Even though this is a very tough plant, you can prune anytime during the year if you are careful not to trim too much.
+Even though this is a very tough plant, you can prune it anytime during the year if you are careful not to trim too much.